< Back to Resources

 Just like preventative maintenance plans, predictive maintenance is all about avoiding issues before they begin — but in this case, specialized tools are used to monitor the performance of equipment to detect issues early on before they lead to system failure (and shrink-causing downtime).

-Various predictive maintenance tools abound, including ultrasound technology, infrared analysis, vibration analysis, laser-shaft alignment, oil analysis, and the use of AI and machine learning in predictive analytics.
+Various predictive maintenance abound, including ultrasound technology, infrared analysis, vibration analysis, laser-shaft alignment, oil analysis, and the use of AI and machine learning in predictive analytics.

 At City, Campbell has spearheaded the use of SOUNDTech+ ultrasound technology, the City branded predictive maintenance tool powered by DST, for refrigeration equipment.
 A seasoned hands-on technician himself, he was astonished at the results of City’s 10-month pilot program, in which SOUNDTech+ prevented catastrophic refrigeration failure before the issue became a problem — with 98% accuracy.